Tutorials

 Notice the difference between varSourceFile and varSourceList.
 The first is the ascii file containing the noise-less light curve, and the lastter is a ascii file containing the star indices as a first column and the full path and filename of each varSourceFile you want to include.
 Thus, first example only adds a variable signal for your target stars, whereas the second example can be used to include variable signals for the stellar contaminants as well (particularly important to get a realistic distribution of false-positive detections of exoplanet transits).

-Full-frame CCD images: Given that you have generated a stellar catalogue using picsim --vizier, it is possible to generate full-frame CCD images with platonium (as seen in the figure below of the LOPS2 observed with all four CCDs of camera group 4).
+Full-frame CCD images: Given that you have generated a stellar catalogue using picsim --vizier, it is possible to generate full-frame CCD images with platonium.
+Compared to the general usage of platonium, we only have to two changes:

 1. The first argument of the four mandatory arguments is now representing the CCD ID (i.e. \(n_{\text{CCD}} \in \{1, 2, 3, 4\}\)) and not the target ID.